lab1092/blender-manual_ja/manual/basics/help.rst

 Access :menuselection:`Help --> System Info`

-Creates a ``system-info.txt`` text block, which you can access  in the Blender :guilabel:`Text Editor`.
+Creates a ``system-info.txt`` text block, which you can access  in the Blender *Text Editor*.
 The text lists various key properties of your system and Blender, which can be useful in diagnosing problems.

-To read the Text, switch to the Blender :guilabel:`Text Editor` Window, using the :doc:`Window type Selector </interface/window_types>`, and then, clicking on the button *Browse Text to be Linked* of the Text Editor, your text block will be shown in the Editor.
+To read the Text, switch to the Blender *Text Editor* Window, using the :doc:`Window type Selector </interface/window_types>`, and then, clicking on the button *Browse Text to be Linked* of the Text Editor, your text block will be shown in the Editor.
 The ``system-info.txt`` will be in your list of Text-blocks.